In Pursuit Of Compensation For Auto Accident Victims

 Negligence on the part of a driver can be shown in many ways.
 Did the driver violate a state law?
 For instance, did the driver run a red light or stop sign, or was the driver speeding?
 The negligent driver may have also failed to keep a proper lookout.
-Failing to keep a proper lookout is legal jargon for not paying attention, or distracted driving.
+Failing to keep a proper lookout is legal jargon for not paying attention or distracted driving.

 The Texas Department of Transportation estimates that as many as one in four collisions are caused by distracted driving.
 The most common examples of this are talking on a cellphone while driving and texting while driving.
-Cellphone use for talking and texting is not only a dangerous, distracted behavior that causes collisions, but it is also prohibited by law in certain circumstances.
-Drivers under eighteen years of age may not use a wireless device at all while driving.
+Cellphone use for talking and texting is not only a dangerous, distracted behavior that causes collisions but also prohibited by law in certain circumstances.
+Drivers under 18 years of age may not use a wireless device at all while driving.
 Drivers of any age may not use cellphones or other handheld wireless devices while driving through a school zone.
 Many jurisdictions in Texas ban texting while driving.

 Accidents Caused By Drunk Drivers

 Injuries caused by drunk drivers are unfortunately not rare.
 The National Highway Traffic Safety Administration estimates that three in 10 Americans will be involved in an alcohol-related accident sometime during their life.
 A person that decides to operate a vehicle under the influence of alcohol is acting in a negligent manner.
 They are responsible, criminally and civilly, for any accidents they cause as a result of their actions.